2023 Spring Conference

 WORKSHOPS

-In addition to speakers and exhibits and networking and food, a portion of the in-person conference on May 10 will be dedicated to concurrent workshops.
-These are different workshops than your typical conference.
-These are more like expos with a purpose.
-They’re about matchmaking, sharing ideas and information, and getting work done together.
-Visit one, two, or all three workshops and get your work done.
+In addition to speakers, exhibits, networking, and food, a portion of the in-person experience on May 10 will be dedicated to concurrent workshops.
+These are not your typical conference workshops: Think expos with a purpose.
+These “roll up your sleeves” sessions are about matchmaking, sharing ideas and information, and getting work done together.
+Visit one, two, or all three workshops and get your work done together.

 ACCESS PUBLIC FUNDING FOR YOUR PROJECTS AND PROGRAMS

-You will find public funding agencies who can share their funding guidelines, resourceful partners who can share funding opportunities, and professional grant writers can answer your questions and direct you to resources.
+You will find public funding agencies who can share their funding guidelines, resourceful partners who can share funding opportunities.
 Meet with:

 • CA Natural Resources Agency